postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api.md

 <!--TODO: edit this, same comments as documentation above -->
 You can add mocks to specific [versions of your API](/docs/designing-and-developing-your-api/versioning-an-api/) or [collection](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).

+## Removing elements from an API

+You can remove an associated documentation collection, environment, or mock server collection from an API.

+In the API version **Overview** tab, hover over the element and click **X** to the right of it.

+This will only remove the association between the element and the API version.
+It will not delete the element or remove it from your workspace.